 - Sergey Lukyanenko's Веллесберг / Лорд с планеты Земля shared universe features a quark fission bomb which slowly turns a planet into fine dust.
 While the planet in question is Earth, humanity has already settled all over the galaxy, using time travel to found colonies in the past, placing this example here in Class 0.

-- In John Birmingham's Without Warning, a strange energy bubble spreads over North America, annihilating all life on the continent save for Alaska a small portion of the Pacific Northwest and about the southern third of Mexico.
+- In John Birmingham's Without Warning, a strange energy bubble spreads over North America, annihilating all primates and a seemingly random selection of other chordate species (for instance pigs get wiped out, deer do fine) on the continent save for Alaska a small portion of the Pacific Northwest and about the southern third of Mexico.
 Another Class 0 happens later when Israel is forced to use its nuclear arsenal to fend off an Arab invasion.

 - Time Scout's backstory includes a mysterious The Accident, somehow involving a space station, that devastated the globe's coastal communities and caused random Time Portals to open up.